-- Assist in recruitment and retention of protected groups and notify managers and supervisors of existing disparities. - Ensure an Affirmative Action Pre-hire Review process is implemented and followed by hiring managers and supervisors in collaboration with the Affirmative Action Officer. - Initiate and report on progress made with program objectives contained in the Affirmative Action Plan. - Ensure that the reasonable accommodation process is implemented and followed for all employees and applicants in need of reasonable accommodation. - Assist supervisors, managers, and the Affirmative Action Officer in recruitment of protected group members through career and job fairs and other efforts, as well as in selection and retention of protected group members. - Assist the Affirmative Action Officer in conducting periodic audits of recruitment activity to measure the effectiveness of efforts and activities toward attaining strategic diversity goals and objectives. - Assist supervisors, managers, affirmative action officers, and human resources staff in the creation of supported worker positions.
+- Provide leadership to HR staff and others to ensure personnel decision-making processes adhere to equal opportunity and affirmative action principles. - Provide guidance in the development and use of selection criteria to ensure they are objective, uniform, and job related. - Assist in recruitment and retention of protected groups and notify managers and supervisors of existing disparities. - Ensure an Affirmative Action Pre-hire Review process is implemented and followed by hiring managers and supervisors by in collaboration with the Affirmative Action Officer. - Initiate and report on progress made with program objectives contained in the Affirmative Action Plan. - Ensure that the reasonable accommodation process is implemented and followed for all employees and applicants in need of reasonable accommodation. - Assist supervisors, managers, and the Affirmative Action Officer in recruitment of protected group members through career and job fairs and other efforts, as well as in selection and retention of protected group members. - Assist supervisors, managers, affirmative action officers, and human resources staff in the creation of supported worker positions.
 These positions help reduce agency costs by diverting supportive employment duties from higher skilled workers to supported worker positions.
 This can improve employee morale and retention of individuals with disabilities in integrated employment. - Request assistance from MMB to support diversity recruitment efforts, as well as the retention of protected group members in hard-to-fill or executive level positions. - Include responsibility statements for affirmative action/equal employment opportunity in position descriptions and annual performance objectives. - Comply with the state-wide and agency anti-discrimination and anti-harassment policies.